Dear mummies and daddies,

 When it comes to learning in the 21st century, school curriculum has shifted to a more comprehension model of learning where understanding and application is more important than raw memory work.

-Rote learning does not focus on understanding and does not help comprehension of a subject or topic.
+Rote learning does not focus on understanding and does not help with comprehension of a subject or topic.
 All that memory work has become less important and necessary in today’s education requirement.

 What your child really needs is a good foundation on the ability to understand and learn well.